+You receive cannabis because modern drug policy ensures a great deal of damage, because punishment is continued on refuted premises, and because court proceedings are needed to protect the rule of law.
 Normally, the police can take it for granted that the laws are within the framework of human rights, but not in the drug policy.
-Not only have Norwegian reports for more than 20 years refuted the premises of punishment, but the political process has been hijacked by extremists, and the rule of law is threatened after the government established a committee to regain police powers which the Director of Public Prosecutions considers to be disproportionate.
-To that extent the Drug Enforcement Commission fulfils its mandate, Norway will have a problem with human rights, and the government fails not only those persecuted, but also the police.
+Not only have Norwegian reports for more than 20 years refuted the premises of punishment, but the political process has been hijacked by extremists and the rule of law is threatened after the government commissioned a study in order to recover police powers which the Director of Public Prosecutions considers to be disproportionate.
+To that extent the Drug Enforcement Committee fulfils its mandate, Norway will have a problem with human rights, and the government fails not only those persecuted, but also the police.

 The Police Act mandates the use of the least possible force, but how can we know if the current use of force is necessary when no less invasive measures have been considered?
 To the extent that a regulated market is better than a criminal market, the prohibition does not fulfil a legitimate purpose, and there is evidence to suggest that the current use of the police power violates the constitution.
-For this reason, Germany and other states are moving away from cannabis prohibition, and you have asked the politicians to consider the police's involvement in the drug policy.
+For this reason, Germany and other states are moving away from cannabis prohibition, but political will to reconsider the premises of the prohibition does not exist.

-However, there has been no political will to reconsider the premises of the prohibition.
 Despite a recent report from the Committee for conduct, integrity, and conflict of interest in law enforcement that showed a tension between governance law and rights law, where the latter has been de-prioritised, the political process is too marked by panic to safeguard human rights, and we therefore invite you to activate the legal system.
 Article 89 of the Norwegian Constitution gives the courts "the right and duty" to control the political process.
 The right of judicial review is described by Professor of Law Johs Andenæs as the West's most important contribution to world culture and as a core point in the rule of law, and AROD has for several years used civil disobedience to defend the rule of law.
 Not only have several hundred grams of cannabis been distributed outside the Director of Public Prosecutions' office, without indictments, but in order to avoid historical and constitutional context, the prosecution has opposed 200 years of legal tradition.
+As you can see from the documentary Moving a Nation Forward, State Attorney Sturla Henriksbø, who is also a politician in KrF, has set ethical guidelines aside to protect the government's drug policy from constitutional scrutiny, and the Minister of Justice must take responsibility for the abuse of power.